MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 You can then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.

-Note that visual assets are from the Disney BOLA game so you know exactly which ones to replace.

 ## Creating New Project on Build Server

 See the step by step guide here to setting up new projects on the build server based on WinShared.